-When filing or opposing a motion for summary judgment, a party is to comply with Federal Rule of Civil Procedure 56, the Local Rules of the Central District of California, this Order, and the Court's Standing Order for Civil Cases.
+When filing or opposing a motion for summary judgment, a party must comply with Federal Rules of Civil Procedure Rule 56, Local Civil Rule 56 of the Central District of California, this Order, and the Court's Standing Order for Civil Cases.
 Because summary judgment motions are fact-dependent, parties should prepare papers in a fashion that clearly identifies the facts material to the motion for summary judgment (e.g., generous use of tabs, tables of contents, headings, indices, etc.).

-The Court sets forth the following requirements for all motions brought pursuant to Federal Rule of Civil Procedure 56 (hereinafter referred to as MSJ), whether they are denominated as a motion for summary judgment or summary adjudication.
+The Court sets forth the following requirements for all motions brought pursuant to Fed.
+R. of Civ.
+P. 56 (hereinafter referred to as "MSJ"), whether they are denominated as a motion for summary judgment or summary adjudication.